 Families and individuals can support Hawaiian monk seal conservation efforts in many ways.
 Whether you visit Hawaii or advocate from afar, your actions can make a difference.

-Volunteer: The Hawaiian Monk Seal Preservation Ohana and NOAA offer chances to volunteer.
+Volunteer: The Hawaiian Monk Seal Preservation Ohana and NOAA offer volunteer opportunities.
 You can monitor beaches, educate others, and help with rescues.

 Adopt a Monk Seal: Many conservation groups offer symbolic adoption programs that fund research, rehabilitation, and public awareness campaigns.